-The only case on the docket that morning was a Workers' Compensation matter, and it had settled the day before, so it didn't take
+The only case on the docket that morning was a Workers' Compensation matter, and it had settled the day before, so it didn't take long at all.

 I didn't realize how little my children knew about what I do, but Sarah gave me a clue as I was taking off my robe.